Waltzing Matilda: Australia's Favourite Song

 A Note About This Web Page

 This page was originally written in 1997 by Trishan, an eleven-year-old Australian boy and his dad.
 Over the years, it has remained a top-ranked source of information on "Waltzing Matilda."
-We've now given it a facelift, adding videos (which didn't exist at the time the page was originally written), music, and historical context while keeping the "look and feel" of the original website.
-So you will still see Trishan's artwork as it appeared on the original.
+Today, it features added history, music, and multimedia, all while preserving Trishan’s original artwork.

 Thank you for visiting and enjoy your journey into Australia's musical history!